-A type of ringworm is jock itch (tinea cruris).
-In no way is ringworm a worm.
-It is a type of fungal infection of the body ( tinea cruris) causing rash in warm and damp areas of the body.
-A fungus has infected the outermost layers of the skin, hair, or nails.
+Jock itch (tinea cruris) is a type of ringworm but not actually a worm.
+It is a fungal infection of the body ( tinea cruris) leading to irritating rash in warm and damp areas.
+A fungus will infect the outermost layers of the skin, hair, or nails.
 In our surroundings, fungi (plural of fungus) are found everywhere.
+Symptoms include itching, burning, and red rash.

-Jock itch typically causes a red, circular or oval-shaped rash in the groin area.
+Jock itch typically causes a red, circular, or oval-shaped rash in the groin area.
 The rash may have raised edges and be scaly or flaky.
+Avoiding moisture while a red rash appears will help you to prevent the severity of the fungal infection.

 The fungus dermatophytes are what causes jock itch.
 These fungi can quickly spread from person to person through skin-to-skin contact or contact with infected surfaces.
 They flourish in warm, damp settings.
 Poor personal hygiene does not cause jock itch; it can affect anyone, regardless of lifestyle or cleanliness.
 However, keeping the groin area clean and dry can help prevent jock itch and other fungal infections.